Field Research Training Program: Primate Monitoring & Behavior

 Yes, you can.
 We do not give co-authorship for collecting data alone, but we offer interested students the opportunity to work on data analyses after the summer research program, that could lead to co-authorship in the future.
 Many of our former field team members have gone on to become research collaborators.

 The first signs of suspected symptoms or a temperature above 100 degrees Fahrenheit should be reported immediately to the field station managers and FPI senior scientists.
 They will have protocols for isolating symptomatic guests, arranging viral testing, notifying those you have been in contact with, and evacuating you to the nearest hospital if necessary.
-(Note that travel to a hospital and any care there is at your own cost; make sure your insurance policy covers this.)

 The nearest healthcare facilities are in Puerto Maldonado, which is approximately 4-5 hours downriver from our field site.
 In that city, our Peruvian partners have a recommended doctor certified by MINSA (the Ministry go Health).
 There are also other private and public healthcare options.
 The private facilities are more expensive (one of the reasons we require participants to have travel medical insurance), but they will likely be able to treat patients faster if public facilities are full.